If you are homeless and need help now, call 211.

 For resources related to COVID-19, click the image below or check out our COVID-19 Resource Page

 Housing & Shelter

-The Washington State Department of Social and Health Services (DSHS) has a Housing and Essential Needs referral program that.
+The Washington State Department of Social and Health Services (DSHS) has a Housing and Essential Needs referral program.
 Learn more on their website.